KittenLord/http-related-stuff/http/http-todo.md

 - [ ] Send Last-Modified if possible
 - [ ] Send ETag if possible
 - [ ] Support GET and HEAD, can list allowed methods for a resource in Allow header
-- [ ] Respond 501 if unrecognized/unimplemented method
+- [x] Respond 501 if unrecognized/unimplemented method
-- [ ] Respond 405 if recognized, but unsupported/unallowed
+- [ ] Respond 405 if recognized method, but unsupported/unallowed
 - [ ] Disable unsafe query behavior for safe methods
 - [ ] Respond 201 and Location header if resources were created after a POST
 - [ ] Respond 303 if identical result of POST already exists elsewhere